boazbk/tcs/lec_06_loops.md

 ## Universality: A NAND++ interpreter in NAND++

-^[TODO: Redo this based on new definition of the language]

 Like a NAND program, a NAND++ or a NAND<< program is ultimately a sequence of symbols and hence can obviously be represented as a binary string.
 We will spell out the exact details of representation later, but as usual, the details are not so important (e.g., we can use the ASCII encoding of the source code).
 What is crucial is that we can use such representation to evaluate any program.